Kerala Police Investigate AI Video Defaming PM and Election Commission on X

-Kerala Police are investigating an AI-generated video circulating on X that allegedly defames the Prime Minister and the Election Commission of India, raising concerns about misinformation during elections.
+Kerala Police are investigating an AI-generated video circulating on X that allegedly defames the Prime Minister and the Election Commission of India, raising concerns about misinformation during the election period.

 Key Points

-- Kerala Police have filed a case against X and a user for circulating a defamatory AI-generated video targeting the PM and ECI.
+- Kerala Police have filed a case against X and an account for circulating a defamatory AI-generated video targeting the PM and ECI.

-- The police action follows complaints from official channels, including the Election Commission of India, regarding the misleading content.
+- The video references a controversial incident involving an EC letter bearing the BJP Kerala unit's seal.

-- The FIR cites sections of the Bharatiya Nyaya Sanhita and the Information Technology Act, including charges of forgery and identity theft.
+- Police claim the video has the potential to mislead the public and undermine the credibility of constitutional bodies during elections.

-- Legal notices have been issued to X, demanding the immediate removal of the unlawful content to prevent further circulation.
+- Legal notices have been issued to X seeking the removal of the unlawful content, and an investigation is underway.

-- The police urge the public to avoid creating or sharing unverified content during the election period and warn of strict action against those who disrupt free and fair elections.
+- The public is advised to avoid creating or sharing unverified content during the election period to ensure free and fair elections.

 The cyber wing of Kerala police has registered a case against social media platform X and one of its handles for circulating an AI-generated video allegedly depicting the PM and ECI in a "misleading and defamatory manner".